-Lately I have been contemplating the energy carried by words.
-If you haven't thought about this, I challenge you to do this little exercise:
+Lately, I have been contemplating the energy carried by words.
+If you haven’t thought about this, I challenge you to do this little exercise:

 Say “I like me.”
 Feel the feeling.
 Say “I like me” as you smile.
 Feel the feeling, notice you feel a bit happier.
 Say “I like me, but…” Notice the energy dips.
 Say “I like me, and…” Notice the energy rises back up.
 Such small words – and, but… and yet the energy they convey is felt within our bodies.

-If the words 'and' and 'but' carry enough energy that we can feel the difference between them, imagine the weight of words like love and hate.
+If the words ‘and’ and ‘but’ carry enough energy that we can feel the difference between them, imagine the weight of words like love and hate.
 Some words act like a sword, slaying our hearts when wielded by a careless person.
-Some words act like the wind beneath our wings; raising us to new heights.
+Some words act as the wind beneath our wings; raising us to new heights.

 Have you considered the energy of the words you use on yourself?
 “I am so…” insert any number of critical statements that we utter without consideration.
 What many don’t realize is this negative energy we are wielding against ourselves can affect our cellular structure.